blab/ncov-19B/narratives/ncov-19B_resurgence.md

 <!-- SLIDE 9 -->
 # [Scientific credit](https://nextstrain.org/groups/blab/ncov/19B/2021-02-11?legend=open&d=map)
 <!-- This is the left-side text -->
-We would like to acknowledge the amazing and timely work done by all scientists involved in this outbreak.
+We would like to acknowledge the amazing and timely work done by all scientists during this pandemic.
 Only through the rapid sharing of genomic data and metadata are analyses such as these possible.

 **We encourage you to click on 'Explore the Data Yourself' and scroll down for a full list of authors; the author of each individual sequence is available by selecting it on the tree.**